 CALL NOW FOR A FREE QUOTE 866.760.8194

-What causes the litter problems in national parks, what are its impacts, and how are individuals and federal agencies combating this growing problem?
+What causes the problems with waste management in our national parks, what are its impacts, and how are individuals and federal agencies combating this growing problem?

-Even when the park system is fully staffed and visitor levels are stable, litter in our national parks has always been an issue.
-Visitor education, recycling separation, and technological improvements like GPS container reporting help to manage the tons of garbage that must be handled during normal operations.
-However, the system can easily break down under times of government shutdown, limited funding, or high user demand.
+Litter in our national parks has always been an issue.
+Visitor education, recycling separation, and technological improvements like GPS container reporting and commercial garbage disposal equipment help to manage the almost 100 million pounds of garbage the Park Service manages nationwide.

 - Marine trash cleanup efforts ongoing since 2015, which remove tons of trash from national park beaches annually, adding significantly to the volume of litter requiring disposal each year.2

-- The government shutdown of 2019—parks remained open with very limited or no staff to manage sanitation facilities or supervise park usage.3
+- The government shutdown of 2019—parks remained open with very limited or no waste management staff to manage sanitation facilities or supervise park usage.3

 - The COVID-19 pandemic of 2020, which saw dramatic increases in park visitors while services were curtailed or insufficient to meet the demand.4

-- Ongoing issues with displaced or homeless individuals or first-time campers who are unaware of proper sanitation procedures or do not have the equipment and resources to comply.
+- Ongoing issues with displaced individuals or first-time campers who are unaware of proper sanitation procedures or do not have the equipment and resources to comply.

 How Can the Tide of Trash Be Turned?

-Maintaining our national parks and keeping them open for recreation and responsible use is part of the mandate of the parks service, but we all share responsibility for our national resources.
-Taking steps to reduce your footprint when you visit public lands, and even in your daily life, can help reduce the problem of litter in national parks, waterways, and forests.
+National park conservation efforts are part of the mandate of the National Parks Service, but we all share responsibility for our national resources.
+Taking steps to limit your footprint when you visit public lands, and even in your daily life, can help reduce the problem of litter in national parks, waterways, and forests.

 Consider these tips as you strive to “leave no trace”: